Jamba

 API Versioning

 We advise using dated versions of the Jamba API to avoid disruptions from model updates and breaking changes.
-Also, please note that some endpoints will be deprecated soon.

 Here are the details of the available versions: